andymantell/wordpress-export-to-markdown/README.md

 - Default: `true`

 Whether or not to download and save images scraped from &lt;img&gt; tags in post body content.
 Images are saved into `/images`.
 The &lt;img&gt; tags are updated to point to where the images are saved.

+### Save post author slug to front matter?

+- Argument: `--post-author-frontmatter`
+- Type: `boolean`
+- Default: `false`

+Whether or not to add the post author's slug to the markdown frontmatter.